fraawlen/sysgauges/README.md

 <p align="center"><img src="./extras/banner.png"></p>

 SysGauges is a tiny GUI system monitor that keeps track of the CPU load (1min average), RAM and SWAP usage.
-It's made with the Cassette-Graphics (CGUI) library.
+It's made with the Cassette framework.
 This program is free and open-source software licensed under the [AGPL-3.0](https://www.gnu.org/licenses/agpl-3.0.html).
-It's made to run on modern Linux systems with an X11 display server.
+It's made to run on modern POSIX systems with an X11 display server.

 Dependencies
 ------------